-This easy, drop biscuit recipe makes the best low-FODMAP and low-carb keto cheddar biscuits in about 30 minutes.
-These taste so much like Red Lobster cheddar bay variety, with only 2g net carbs each!
-It’s the best gluten-free recipe with herbs and cheese – savory and so good!
+This easy, sugar free biscuits recipe makes the best low-FODMAP and low-carb keto biscuits in about 30 minutes.
+These taste so much like the Red Lobster cheddar bay variety, with only 2g net carbs each!
+They're the best gluten-free biscuits, made with with herbs and cheese - savory and so good!

 Why you’ll love this recipe

-- These are so easy to make – you can have cheesy, buttery goodness in about 30 minutes
+- So easy – you can have cheesy, buttery goodness in about 30 minutes.
+All without a pre-packaged mix.

 What are drop biscuits?

-Drop biscuits are just like traditional buttery biscuits, except there is no rolling required.
+They are similar to traditional biscuits, except there is no rolling required.
 The dough is mixed and scooped onto a baking sheet before baking.
 So easy!
-I like to refer to these as ‘drop cheese biscuits’ because of the amazing herb and cheese flavor that makes them hard for me to keep out of my mouth… not kidding.
-There’s something about cheddar chive biscuits, with or without garlic, that are truly wonderful.
+I like to refer to these as 'drop cheese biscuits' because of the amazing herb and cheese flavor that makes them hard for me to keep out of my mouth... not kidding.
+There's something about cheddar and chive biscuits, with or without garlic, that are truly wonderful.

-Keep in mind that these will not be quite as flaky as traditional biscuits made by cutting cold butter into the batter, then rolled.
+Keep in mind that these will not be quite as flaky as A traditional recipe made with gluten.
 However, these are tender, soft, fluffy and absolutely divine.

 Ingredients